alfonso-greenbrook/SC-200-Microsoft-Security-Operations-Analyst/Part1-Defender-XDR/Notes.md

 Identify and remediate security risks by using Microsoft Secure Score

-Analyze threat analytics in the Microsoft 365 Defender portal
+Analyze threat analytics in the Microsoft Defender XDR portal

 Configure and manage custom detections and alerts

 ## Investigate threats by using audit features in Microsoft 365 Defender and Microsoft Purview

 Perform threat hunting by using unified audit log

 Perform threat hunting by using Content Search

-Use the guided hunting mode in Microsoft 365 Defender Use theadvanced hunting mode in Microsoft 365 Defender
+Use the guided hunting mode in Microsoft 365 Defender

+Use the advanced hunting mode in Microsoft 365 Defender